T-infinity/T-infinity-docs/docs/mesh.rst

 Mesh Domains
 ~~~~~~~~~~~~
 :math:`T^{\infty}` supports multiple simultaneous mesh domains.
 Multiple domains are required for overset simulations.
-Each mesh domain can be partitioned.
+Each domain is partitioned across all the ranks of a specific MPI communicator.
 Global Ids are only valid within a single domain.
-There is no entity identifier
-valid across multiple domains.
+There is no entity identifier valid across multiple domains.

 Conventions